awsdocs/aws-iot-docs/developerguide/registry-events.md

 membershipId
 An ID that represents the relationship between the thing and the thing group\.
 This value is generated when you add a thing to a thing group\.

-Thing Group Added To/Deleted From Thing Group
+Thing Group Added to or Deleted from a Thing Group
-The Registry publishes the following event messages when a thing group is added to or removed from another thing group\.
+The registry publishes the following event messages when a thing group is added to or removed from another thing group\.
 + `$aws/events/thingGroupHierarchy/thingGroup/<parentThingGroupName>/childThingGroup/<childThingGroupName>/added`
 + `$aws/events/thingGroupHierarchy/thingGroup/<parentThingGroupName>/childThingGroup/<childThingGroupName>/removed`
 The message contains the following example payload:

 ```
 {
-    "eventType" : "thingGroupHierarchyEvent",
+    "eventType" : "THING_GROUP_HIERARCHY_EVENT",
     "eventId" : "264192c7-b573-46ef-ab7b-489fcd47da41",
     "timestamp" : 1234567890123,
     "operation" : "ADDED|REMOVED",